Long Lasting White Teeth Starts with Good Oral Hygiene

 Teeth that present with a grayish tone may not see the desired whitening effect.
 In these cases, your dentist will be able to discuss other alternatives to tooth whitening including the installation of a veneer over the front presentation of the tooth, or a bonding product which can be tinted to produce the desired effect and painted over the surface of the teeth.

-With so many over-the-counter whitening products available today, it can be hard to know which one will work well for your needs.
+With so many over-the-counter and off-the-shelf whitening products available today, it can be hard to know which one will work well for your needs.
 Whitening agents are added to some whitening toothpastes and chewing gums, and are available in various other forms including strips, trays, pens and rinses.
-Unfortunately, over the counter products do not provide adequate protection of the gum tissue, which may cause discomfort with prolonged use.
-Signs that you should discontinue use of whitening products include:
+Unfortunately, many non-clinical products do not provide adequate protection of the gum tissue, which may cause discomfort with prolonged use.
+Signs that you should discontinue use of whitening products and contact your dentist include:

 • Increased tooth sensitivity that does not resolve within 48 hours of abstaining from whitening products